Square (financial services): 2017–2021: Banking approval

-In October 2017 Square Register, was announced for small to medium-sized businesses.
+In February 2017, Bloomberg reported that Square was growing the number of larger merchants on its platform by offering additional services such as loans through Square Capital, food delivery through "Caviar" and tools for managing inventory and analyzing sales.
+In October 2017, Square Register, was announced for small to medium-sized businesses.
 Square launched in the UK in 2017.

 In August 2018, Square released a version of its magstripe reader with a Lightning connector, allowing it to be used on iPhones without a headphone jack.
 In October 2018, the company introduced its Terminal product.
 That Square began allowing merchants to develop custom interfaces for the platform, via an application programming interface.
+Square Financial Services was officially launched as an industrial loan company in March 2021.
+This has allowed it to offer business loans to sellers who use Square's services.